-The Small Business Acceleration Program offers free services to people opening small brick and mortar food-based businesses in San Francisco.
+The Open in SF program offers free services to people opening small brick and mortar food-based businesses in San Francisco.
 The program is in a pilot phase focusing on food and restaurant businesses.
 If you are ready talk about the permits and licenses needed to start a food-based business, a dedicated case manager is available to help:

 - Provide information about the process and requirements

 - Evaluate business owner needs